Tag: users

 Drug Users Fighting Back Against America’s War on Drugs

 People addicted to opioids and other substances are organizing a national movement to demand a say in drug-policy reform.
 Like so many activists, Jess Tilley discovered grassroots organizing through personal hardship.
 In 1997, she was living in Northampton, Massachusetts, regularly injecting heroin.
 A limited access to clean needles led her to reuse dulled equipment, and she developed an abscess.
 Through friends, Tilley learned of a program where users could get free new syringes — no questions asked.
 At Tapestry Needle Exchange, she also discovered a community of people eager to improve their lives and the lives of others addicted to drugs.
 “We started talking about the mistreatment we received in emergency rooms,” Jess remembers.
-“I told them, ‘We need to advocate for ourselves. ...
+“I told them, ‘We need to advocate for ourselves.
+They ...

 Instagram to remove ‘like’ counts for some US users